Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Discussion

+In the VEPP-4M experiment, the longitudinal field integral is $0.6\times3.3\approx 2$ Tesla$\times$meter against $18.4$ Tesla$\times$meter in the Siberian Snake option.
+The ratio of the depolarization times is about $102$: $\tau_d(\varphi=\pi)=2.7$~h and $\tau_d(\varphi=0.34$ rad)=97~s.
+With the distance from the integer resonance, the ratio of the relaxation times for the cases of strong and weak solenoids is reversed in a qualitative sense.
+To see this, compare, for example, the curves in Fig.\ref{fig:Time} for the $50\,\% $ and $100\,\% $ decompensation of the detector field.
+As applied to our case, a complete Siberian snake could be better since it eliminates all possible spin resonances and has a much smaller depolarizing effect at the resonance energy.
+At the same time, economically, the method based on decompensation of the longitudinal field of the detector cost us nothing.
+With its help we easily solved the practical problem that arose during our experiment on high energy physics.

-To date, an application of the Siberian Snakes is limited, mainly, to acceleration of the polarized proton and heavy ion beams in synchrotrons.
-In such machines the role of radiative processes in the spin kinetics is reduced to zero.
-At the electron-positron storage ring-collider VEPP-4M the radiative depolarization can limit the effectiveness of the developed method especially with growth of a target beam energy.
-Estimates show that using this method at full decompensation of the KEDR field integral one can cross the resonance $E=1322$ MeV ($\nu=3$) practically without polarization loss during beam deacceleration with a rate of 2 MeV/s starting from 1550 MeV.
-But acceleration in the same manner from 1.85 GeV up to 2.4 GeV with crossing of the resonance $E=2203$ MeV $(\nu=5$) leads to a three-fold decrease of the polarization degree.
+At VEPP-4M, the radiative depolarization can limit the effectiveness of the method developed with growth of the target beam energy.
+Estimates show that it is possible to intersect the third resonance $E=1322$~MeV practically without polarization loss during beam deacceleration with a rate of 2 MeV/s starting from 1550~MeV.
+However, acceleration in the same manner from 1.85 GeV up to 2.4~GeV, while crossing the fifth resonance $E=2203$~MeV, will lead to a three-fold decrease in the polarization degree.
+In this case, we plan to increase the ramping rate to $10\div 20$~MeV per second.
+In addition, it will be necessary to study the possibilities of crossing the resonances $3-\nu_{x,z}$, $4+\nu_{x,z}$ and $5-\nu_{x,z}$ falling within the specified ranges.